-There may be some limits to care, such as for chiropractic services, based on Medicaid covered benefits.
-You can call Member Services at 800-600-4441 (TTY 711) for a complete list of benefits and limitations.
+There may be some limits to care such as for chiropractic services, based on Medicaid covered benefits.
+You can call Member Services at 800-600-4441 (TTY 711) or talk to your service coordinator to learn more about benefits and limitations.